zevv/nim-memory/nim-arc.md

 With ARC, Nim will keep track of some additional data for each managed memory block.
 Part of this data is the _reference count_ (also called _refcount_, or _rc_) of the memory block.
-The refcount simply is a counter which keeps track of _how many pointers to the memory block_ exist.
+The refcount simply is a integer which keeps track of _how many pointers to the memory block_ exist.
 Nim will make sure this counter is increased every time a pointer is copied, and decreased every time a pointer is "lost".
-You can lose a pointer for example when it goes out of scope, or when it is stored in another object that is itself destroyed.
+You can lose a pointer for example when it goes out of scope, or when it was stored in another object that is itself destroyed.

 When the last pointer to an object goes away, the reference counter will drop to 0.
 This means that no one is referencing this memory block anymore, so it